moorepants/eme185/content/pages/resources.rst

 You may need to purchase parts and materials for your project with funds that are provided by (or by proxy through) the MAE department.
-Please review the `MAE Purchasing Guidelines`_ to learn how to do this.
+Please review the `Purchasing Guidelines`_ to learn how to do this.
 Take special note that you will need an online purchasing system (OPS) account (more information on the page).
 Do this well in advance of needing to submit an order request.

 For some general advice on finding parts and materials, there is a `Purchasing Tips`_ page.

-.. _MAE Purchasing Guidelines: {filename}/pages/purchasing.rst
+.. _Purchasing Guidelines: {filename}/pages/purchasing.rst
 .. _Purchasing Tips: {filename}/pages/purchasing-tips.rst

 Project Storage